Study: Office Plants Can Boost Productivity and Morale

 Getting your office into a vegetative state, it turns out, can actually be good for business.

-A new study out of the University of Queensland in Australia has concluded that an office ornamented with plantlife can actually increase employee productivity by 15 percent.
+A study out of the University of Queensland in Australia has concluded that an office ornamented with plantlife can actually increase employee productivity by 15 percent.

 “A green office communicates to employees that their employer cares about them and their welfare,” said the study’s co-author, Alex Haslam, a psychology professor.
 “Office landscaping helps the workplace become a more enjoyable, comfortable and profitable place to be.”